GlobalDigitalLibraryio/gdl-developer/content/index.md

 # Enabling the GDL developer community

-The goal for our developer portal is to enable communities of developer, designers and content providers to reuse software, content and design elements from the GDL in new projects.\
+The goal for our developer portal is to enable communities of developers, designers and content providers to reuse software, content and design elements from the GDL in new projects.

 By taking this open approach to digital development, we hope to help increase collaboration in the digital development community and avoid duplication of work.

-<button invert to="/example">More</button>
+<button invert to="/principles">Learn more</button>

 </cover>